 Taking a positive approach will help to integrate your CRM system into the everyday working life of your business, and use it as a tool for generating new business and growth, rather than as something that needs to be ‘put up with’.

 But it’s clear that, for many small businesses, the burden of administration can outweigh these positive benefits and many have virtually abandoned their CRM system because it simply isn’t delivering the value for money that was originally planned.
 Better to leave it alone than get it wrong and risk data leaks or poor customer service because of old or corrupted data.

 Increasingly, companies are choosing to outsource CRM data entry to a third party, such as a data entry virtual assistant.
 Why?
 Because by putting your data entry management, cleaning and security in the hands of a virtual assistant your CRM management will deliver good clean data without impinging on your employees’ time and energy.
 When you want to run a campaign, you can be confident that the data is as accurate and relevant as possible.
 You’ll be able to segment your data for targeted communications and it will be straightforward to access, update and collect the data you need to grow your business.
 In fact, by deciding to go down the CRM data entry services route, many businesses have solved their CRM issues affordably and effectively.

 Are you confident that your CRM system is not only working hard for you – but in good enough shape to keep you compliant with the Data Protection Act?
-To find out how we can help you manage your CRM and data entry challenges or learn about the benefits of virtual assistant services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+To find out how we can help you manage your CRM and data entry challenges or learn about the benefits of virtual assistant services feel free to call us on 0800 994 9016 or use our contact form in the menu above.